Skip to content

 • A: Yes, your pension is safe and secure.

 The Ontario Teachers’ Pension Plan Board (Ontario Teachers’) is well positioned to navigate an uncertain and unpredictable investment and geopolitical environment.
-By sticking to their fundamentals, including strong liquidity, aligned partnerships and top-notch talent, Ontario Teachers’ will continue to deliver on their goals of first-class service and retirement security for you over the long-term.
+By adapting to changing market conditions while keeping a long-term perspective and focusing on partnering with businesses and management to create value and ensure success across our global portfolio, Ontario Teachers’ will continue to deliver on their mission of delivering outstanding service and retirement security for you over the long term.

 • A: Classifying the surplus as a contingency reserve is beneficial for plan members because it facilitates greater stability of contribution rates and benefit levels in case a future filed funding valuation shows a decline in assets or an increase in pension costs.